Just-in-time provisioning

 User creationπŸ”—

-Just-in-time provisioning (JIT) creates a user if they do not already exist at the time of SSO sign-in.
+Just-in-time provisioning (JIT) allows creating a user if they do not already exist at the time of SSO sign-in.

-Creating a user via JIT requires the assertion containing username, email address, display name, and org (if Orgs are enabled).
+Creating a new user requires the assertion containing the username, email address, display name, groups, and org details if your instance has Orgs.

 Group assignmentπŸ”—